How to Prepare Your Site for Hurricane Season

 Discuss flood zones, evacuation zones and routes, and emergency communication.
 Test back-up lighting and emergency generators.

-Check your site for disturbed ground, flood prone areas, sensitive areas and vulnerable inlets.
-If these areas need to be stabilized, protected and reinforced put a plan in place to control erosion and flooding.
+Identify flood prone zones, sensitive areas and vulnerable inlets.
+If these areas need to be stabilized, protected and reinforced, put a plan in place to control erosion and flooding.

 Construction Preparation for Severe Weather